nmata010/nmata010.github.io/_posts/2025-10-24-training_a_yolo_model.md

 So how could I fix this?

 ## Next Steps
 Since this is just an experiment there's an easy way out: abandon the overhead videos & stick to ground level.
+But in a real-world scenario, that's typically not an option.

-But that's a cop-out, so I want to think through how I would solve this in the real world.
-I think to do so I'd need to start with more training data.
+I want to think through how I would solve this in the real world.
+I think the first-next-step is to address the domain shift by using training data actually represents my target usecase.

-- More training data that better matches the overhead usecase.
-Kaggle has a bunch of pothole datasets, so does Huggingface and I could cultivate my own training images, get some Kaggle has many datasets available,
-- retrain
-- reinference
+There is no shortage of places to get training data.
+Kaggle and Hugging Face host plenty of datasets, with plenty of 'pothole' specific ones, but the quality can vary and we risk the same situation as earlier - training data that doesn't represent the use-case.

+I think a more reliable approach might be to create some custom training data which would involve
+1. Sourcing representative images.
+This could be done via licensing or taking original photography.
+2. Manually annotating them to identify each pothole.
+There are some specialized annotation tools that make this easier, but I won't get into that.

+Once I have a this new training data I'll need to add it to the current data and retrain the model and retest inference on overhead images.

+I'd like to explore creating better data down the line and write about it in a follow up post.
+For now identifying the domain shift and understanding _why_ the model struggled with my selected videos feelsl ike a solid and valuable stopping point.

+So where did we land?

 ## Conclusion
-- that was more accessible than i expected
-- I spent more time researching and doing this write-up than i did training or using the model
-- These are not novel problems.
-ML is a mature technology with tons of learning resources available
-- Gotta start with the end in mind or risk going off course

-## take aways for PMs

-crux: you have to start with the end in mind (duh).

-from our 'real-world'
-- IDK i think its DOMAIN SHIFT.
-- Whats domain shift? its xyz
-- Does it map to our situation? yee pretty much
-- how do we confirm?
-  - inference on pictures more similar to training data
-  - or expand training set to include pictures similar to my use-case (overhead drone shots of roads with potholes)

-So now what?
-- Gotta update the training set!
+I spent a few hours trying to teach a computer vision model to identify potholes.
+And a few days preparing this writeup.
+I'll highlight some important take-aways that left an impression on me.

+First, getting started was surprisngly accessible.
+As I mentioned earlier, I spent more time researching concepts, troubleshooting, and writing my experience than I did training, retraining, and evaluating.
+This is thanks in large part to mfranzon's temlate, but also because ML is a mature technology with tons of learning resources available.
+There is an abundance of resources out there for whoever's interested.

+I ran into some hiccups with my models performance, but they weren't technical issues; just a good old fashioned product problem.
+I didn't start with a clear idea of the end usecase, and therefore I didn't get the output I hoped for.
+This is not a problem unique to ML or computer vision, but this experiment really highlights its importance.
+If I had started with a specific idea in mind it would've been obvious that the dataset I used wasn't the right one. (although in experimenting sometimes you just have to start and live with the tradeoffs)

+The main takeaway for me through this experience is just how important data is for ML applications.
+My model failed due to a mismatch between training data and test data; clearly defining use cases and ensuring the data strategy aligns with the product goals is critical at an early stage.

+Despite my pothole detection model not being production ready, I'm counting this experiment as a success in terms of learning.
+- I got a chance to working through training and evaluation issues that occur in the real world.
+- Troubleshooting differnet rationales for my models performance gave me the opportunity to reason through them in detail and build a better understanding of them.
+- Realizing that the domain shift was self-inflicted was a great 'aha!' moment.

+---

+Thanks for reading, hope to do more of these soon!

+Nick M.